Overview

 Minting PBTs

-Ultimately how PBTs are minted or given to chip holders is up to the implementation, the EIP is very minimal.
-For the purposes of ERS, tokens are minted upon being claimed by a chip holder (see Chip Claiming).
-However, PBTs could also be minted on deploy or via some centralized manner if desired.
+Ultimately how PBTs are minted or given to chip holders is up to the ProjectRegistrar implementation.
+For the purposes of ERS, tokens are minted upon the addition of chips to a project.
+End users holding a chips may subsequently transfer or claim a chip (see Chip Transfer).

 Transferring PBTs